 The ideal CSO must possess a strong desire to act as a public servant.
 As with any customer service profession, a CSO's ability to communicate articulately and effectively produce positive results for both the department and the community.
 No formal training is required, as the daily interaction with public is often training enough.
 Applicants for a Community Service Officer position are required to be a high school graduate, possess a valid driver's license, have the ability to obtain a Law Enforcement Data System certification, and pass an extensive background investigation.

-If you would like to know more about the Community Service Officer program, please call the Grants Pass Department of Public Safety at 541-450-6260.
+If you would like to know more about the Community Service Officer program, please call the Grants Pass Police Department at 541-450-6260.